 If you’re storing a vehicle: Whether you’re leaving town for an extended period — like our friends in the military, for example — or simply own a great ride that you want to protect, vehicle self storage is a great option.
 The first question to answer is how much space you’ll need.
-Check out Brian Schrekengast’s blog, where he has listed the sizes of the most popular vehicles as a reference guide.
+Check out this list of the most popular vehicle storage options as a reference guide.

 Other important questions — do you want indoor storage?
 How big is your car?
 Do you live in a region where climate control storage makes sense?
 Settling on cheap self storage is not much help if it results in car repair bills.